WHAT YOU CAN EXPECT

 Following the Worship Service, you are invited to socialize in the foyer and visit our Website or weekly email for more information on our church and other programs that may be of interest to you.

-We hope to resume our Grace Cafe ministry in the Fall.
+We hope to resume our Grace Cafe ministry in the near future.

 ABOUT OUR WORSHIP TEAMS